jonwalstedt/vigorjs.componentmanager/public/docs/component-areas.md

 ```

-In the examples above the prefix is set to 'my-component-area' which means that all DOM elements that should receive instances by the componentManager should have class names that starts with 'my-component-area', ex: **class="my-component-area--main"** or **class="my-component-area--sidebar"** etc.
+In the examples above the prefix is set to `'my-component-area'` which means that all DOM elements that should receive instances by the componentManager should have class names that starts with `'my-component-area'`, ex: `class="my-component-area--main"` or `class="my-component-area--sidebar"` etc.

 ```html
 <div class="my-component-area--main"></div>